 We are located in the Montrose neighborhood of Houston at 2515 Waugh Drive (at Missouri Street), Houston, TX 77006 inside Kindred Church.
 We are open every Wednesday (excluding some holidays) from 9 AM to 6 PM.
 (We are available from 6-6:30 pm for share pickups only.)

 I’m brand new.
 How do I shop with Central City Co-Op?

 Welcome!
 You can jump right in and buy local, sustainable, and nationally-certified organic produce with us two ways:

 Do I need a membership to shop with you?

 Technically, you do not require a membership to purchase from us, but becoming a member will save you money and help us cover the costs of running the Co-Op.
-If you are not a member, you may purchase your first order for the same price our members pay (10% discount).
-Thereafter, all purchases will not receive the discount without a membership.
+If you are not a member, you may purchase your first order for the same price our members pay Thereafter, all non-members will pay a surcharge of 15%.
 We need to do this to be able to be here for our community in the future!
 Please consider becoming an annual member to help us stay afloat-- memberships are prorated from a reasonable $60 each calendar year starting in June.